 User Registration and Access Control

-Register multiple users to a Synnax Core and manage their permissions.
+Register multiple users to a Synnax Core and manage their roles.

-This guide walks through how to register multiple users to a Synnax Core and manage their permissions.
+This guide walks through how to register multiple users to a Synnax Core and manage their roles.

 Prerequisites